 Related – BGP Local Preference Attribute

-Now that we have brief of both the eBGP and iBGP protocols, below table compares them on various parameters
+Now that we have brief of both the eBGP and iBGP protocols, let’s compare them (eBGP vs iBGP) on various parameters.

 Related- Dynamic BGP Peering